What’s on the cards for 2018?

 With statistics like these it’s not surprising that some companies are actually turning away from remote working and turning back to basics.
 There seems to be a focus on creating communal staff spaces and cafes to encourage face-to-face, cross-departmental interactions.
 Interaction = happy staff.
 Creativity and relationship building can only be good for productivity and staff morale.

 Virtual environments cannot replace the spark from face to face contact.

-Overall, we can say that remote working works better for some roles than others, and is more justified.
+Overall, we can say that remote working works better in some roles than others, and is more justified.
 Although some companies are focussing on face-to-face, it makes more economic sense for some workers to have more time at home, saving time and money!